“You can’t take a picture of this; it’s already gone.”

-I started watching “Six Feet Under” (SFU) when I was around 11 or 12.
+I started watching “Six Feet Under” (SFU) when I was about 11 or 12.
 Even though it portrayed adult situations, I understood most of what happened on the series, actually.
-I’m sure some people would argue I shouldn’t have been exposed to the subject matter so young.
-But it is what it was.
+I’m sure some people would argue I shouldn’t have been exposed to this subject matter so young, but it is what it was.

-I watched SFU before Netflix’s streaming service was a thing.
-We used actual DVDs to watch the show (we didn’t have whichever channel SFU played on in Canada); there’s a nostalgic factor associated with that, which means I’ll always look back on it fondly.
+I watched SFU before online streaming services were a thing.
+I used actual DVDs to watch the show (I didn’t have whichever channel SFU played on in Canada), so the show carries a nostalgic factor for me.

 It was well acted.
 Frances Conroy, who played Ruth, performed her role with such nuance.
 I once stood next to her between takes on the set of “Happy Town” when I was an extra.
 I remember wanting to tell her how great she was as Ruth, but I didn’t follow through because I didn’t want to bother her.
 Claire’s story resonated with me the most.
 I understood her frustration.
 Her green hearse was neat, too.

 SFU’s series finale was the most fitting finale I’ve ever seen on TV.

 I visited the house in Los Angeles on Dec.
 3, 2014.
 It’s located at 2302 W 25th St. According to a plaque on the property, the building is the Auguste R. Marquis Residence (Filipino Federation of America).
 It was built in 1904.
 Its historic-cultural monument number is 602.
 Something was being shot inside the house at the time (a short movie, if I recall correctly).
 A friendly crewmember let me go into the lobby.
 The house was mainly used for exterior shots (the inside doesn’t look like the set used during shooting), as is the case with many productions.

 It was surreal to stand there on that porch.
 It felt familiar.